6i-software/vba-monologger/src/under-the-hood/formatter.md

+---
+description: Learn about log formatters in VBA Monologger.
+Understand how to transform and structure log records into readable formats such as text, JSON, and HTML.
+---

 ## Concept

 A log formatter is used to transform and structure a log record into a readable representation that adheres to a specific format (*e.g.*, text file, JSON, HTML…).